Former Railway Terminus Grandeur

-Southeast of the busy Potsdamer Platz is the quieter area where Anhalter Bahnhof once was.
-Anhalter Bahnhof is a former railway terminus in Berlin, Germany.
-Severely damaged in World War II, the station was demolished in 1960.
+Southeast of the busy Potsdamer Platz is the quieter area where Anhalter Bahnhof railway terminus once greeted passengers.
+This is a former railway terminus in Berlin, Germany.
+Severely damaged in World War II, the station was demolished in 1960 so is not to be confused with the S-Bahn station which still operates underneath here – the nearest entrance to this station is mere metres away from the ruined, former atation.

 History

-The line here originally opened in 1841 running to Juterbog and then to Dessau and beyond through the state of Anhalt, hence the name.
+The overground line here originally opened in 1841 running to Juterbog and then to Dessau and beyond through the state of Anhalt, hence the name.
 The station was part of a network which carried train services to and from Leipzig, Frankfurt am Main and Munich.
-Over time the station was expanded to what was in 1872 the biggest railway station in Germany.
+Over time the station was expanded to, what was in 1872, the largest railway station in Germany.

 With the closure of the Dresdner Bahnhof, trains to Dresden, Prague and Vienna, were added to the roster at Anhalter Bannhof.